kokoro-aya/simulatte/README.md

 **Warning**: The project is still in development and has great tons of bugs.

-For usage with the unity front-end developed last year, use the 3.3 version downloadable in release column.
+**Remark**: For usage with the unity front-end developed last year, use the 3.3 version downloadable in release column.
 This project itself has been changed, so it's no longer usable with this front-end.

-The currently updated version is suitable to work with the [front-end written in React/UmiJS](https://github.com/kokoro-aya/shizuku-front-end).
+The currently updated version will be suitable to work with the [front-end written in React/UmiJS](https://github.com/kokoro-aya/shizuku-front-end), both projects are currently WIP.

-This project is part of the Project ironica.

 Build with